VisPoison: An Effective Backdoor Attack Framework for Tabular Data Visualization Models: Introduction

 \section{Introduction}

-Nowadays, web users often explore complex data through various web-based visualization platforms, which have been powerful tools to help humans identify patterns and make decisions~\cite{yf-survey}.
-Therefore, visualization-related tasks have attracted the interest of the research communities, for example, in WWW'23 and WWW'22, the researchers explored the visualization on very large datasets~\cite{QiaoJZH0W23} and the visualization recommendation~\cite{OjoRHGDKXK22}.
-Text-to-visualization (text-to-vis) systems allow users to generate data visualizations from natural language queries (NLQs) on the web, facilitating a more intuitive way for non-technical users to interact with large-scale data.
-As the core technique of web-based visualization systems, text-to-vis has become an emerging task and has gained wide attention in the communities~\cite{yf-survey,visualization-llm-survey,GeWSZW24}.
+Nowadays, users often explore complex data through tabular visualization platforms, which help identify patterns and support informed decisions~\cite{yf-survey}.
+Text-to-vis systems enable generating visualizations from natural language queries, providing a more intuitive interface for non-technical users.
+Consequently, this topic has attracted significant research attention~\cite{yf-survey}, with numerous studies published in leading database venues such as TKDE~\cite{7457691,TKDE.2020.2981464,10787102} and ICDE~\cite{SongLZWZ24,8509240}.

 Various methods have been explored to improve the performance of the text-to-vis systems.
 Most existing state-of-the-art text-to-vis models are built based on deep neural networks and language models.
-For instance, Seq2Vis~\cite{Luo00CLQ21}, ncNet~\cite{LuoTLTCQ22}, and RGVisNet~\cite{SongZWJ22} are state-of-the-art text-to-vis models that are built on LSTM~\cite{hochreiter1997long} or Transformer~\cite{VaswaniSPUJGKP17}.
-Recently, large language models (LLMs) have also showcased their power in text-to-vis, for instance, fine-tuning T5 model~\cite{wu2024automated} or prompting the series of GPT models~\cite{wu2024automated,chat2vis,li2024visualization,li2024prompt4vis}.
+For example, Seq2Vis~\cite{Luo00CLQ21}, ncNet~\cite{LuoTLTCQ22}, and RGVisNet~\cite{SongZWJ22} have emerged as state-of-the-art models in text-to-visualization, leveraging architectures such as LSTM~\cite{hochreiter1997long} and Transformer~\cite{VaswaniSPUJGKP17}.
+Recently, large language models (LLMs) have also showcased their power in text-to-vis, for instance, fine-tuning T5 model~\cite{wu2024automated} or prompting large language models (LLMs)~\cite{wu2024automated,chat2vis,li2024visualization,li2024prompt4vis}.

-Despite the progress made, the security of text-to-vis models has not been studied.
-When deployed in web-based visualization platforms, these models can be attacked to produce misleading visualizations or even tamper with databases.
-For example, in backdoor attacks~\cite{backdoor-attack,LiuMALZW018}, attackers insert backdoors into models by poisoning training data.
-Since training datasets are often public and foundational models are sourced from open-source communities, text-to-vis models are especially vulnerable to such attacks.
+Backdoor attacks~\cite{backdoor-attack,LiuMALZW018,10816078} embed malicious triggers into models by poisoning the training data, causing the model to learn unsafe mappings.
+Since training datasets are often publicly available and foundational models are frequently sourced from open communities, text-to-vis models may be vulnerable to such attacks.
+In visualization platforms, a compromised text-to-vis model can produce misleading visual outputs, potentially affecting downstream applications such as healthcare or business decision-making.
+However, research on backdoor attacks specifically targeting data visualization tasks remains limited.